edrlab/bd-comics-manga/README.md

 See also: [a post on the EDRLab website](https://www.edrlab.org/2017/07/07/bd-comics-manga-working-group-starting/) for the start of the WG.

-Note: the [introduction to CBML](http://www.digitalhumanities.org/dhq/vol/6/1/000117/000117.html) referenced below shows shared motivations, although we are targeting new reading experiences, where CBML mostly targets analysis and study of existing works.
+Note: the [introduction to CBML](http://www.digitalhumanities.org/dhq/vol/6/1/000117/000117.html) shows shared motivations, although we are targeting new reading experiences, where CBML mostly targets analysis and study of existing works.
 The end result of our work is an authoring format, directly usable as an interchange format between ebook publishers and reading systems.

 ## Initial choices